jawah/charset_normalizer/CONTRIBUTING.md

 Mostly anything, from cosmetic to the detection-mechanism improvement at the solo condition that you do not break the backward-compatibility.

-## What PR are doomed?
+## What PR may be doomed?

 - Dropping EOL Python 3.5
 > We are waiting upon the right moment to drop it.
 Hint, wait for requests to drop it first.

-- Add support for a removed charset/encoding
+- Add support for a Python unsupported charset/encoding
 > If you looked carefully at the project, you would see that it aims to be generic whenever possible.
 So adding a specific prober is out of the question.

 - Of course, if the CI/CD are failing
 > Getting the discussion started often mean doing the minimum effort to get it Green!
-(Be reassured, maintainers will look into it)
+(Be reassured, maintainers will look into it, given a reasonable amount of time)

+- Submitting a PR without any description OR viable commit description
+> This is obvious, maintainers need to understand as fast as possible what are you trying to submit without putting too much effort.